 Rachel Hicks is a teaching assistant in our elementary classroom.
 She holds a masters of arts in English from Marshall University.
 Rachel has taught creative writing to children ages 10-16 and also taught English Composition I & II at WV State University.
 She also has experience working in the editing, book publishing and small press fields.
 She hopes to spread her love of reading and writing to students, showing them the importance of these subjects and how it can enrich their lives.
 She completed the Montessori Fundamentals course offered by The Center for Guided Montessori Studies.
 Rachel joined the staff of CMS in 2013.

 Fran Norman is an assistant in our primary classroom.
 She has been an integral part of Charleston Montessori from the start.
 With over 20 years in the classroom, she brings to our school a wealth of knowledge and outstanding abilities in teaching, creating rich classroom environments and cultivating a love of learning.
 Fran joined the staff of CMS in 2010.

-Marilyn Monahan is our Spanish teacher.
+Marilyn Monahan is our Spanish specialist.
 She has a passion for the Spanish language and many years of working with children.
 She holds a bachelor’s degree in Spanish from The University of North Carolina at Asheville as well as teaching experience ranging from college instruction to working with kindergartners.
-She has a background as a Spanish Medical Interpreter and Translator, having worked in that capacity for over five years in every department of the major hospital in her hometown, Asheville, NC.
-She has been employed as Interpreter and Translator for government agencies such as The Department of Social Services and The Children’s Developmental Services Agency.
+She has a background as a Spanish Medical Interpreter and Translator has been employed as Interpreter and Translator for government agencies.
 In Spanish class, your child will become comfortable with conversational Spanish while hearing and practicing the unique phonemes and being exposed to the lilting rhythm of this enchanting language.